Hemesh-Unka/node-authentication/README.md

 - https://medium.freecodecamp.org/securing-node-js-restful-apis-with-json-web-tokens-9f811a92bb52 (General overview with JWT)
 - https://itnext.io/building-restful-web-apis-with-node-js-express-mongodb-and-typescript-part-1-2-195bdaf129cf - (A nice architectural style for a express app)
 - https://blog.nodeswat.com/implement-access-control-in-node-js-8567e7b484d1 (Access control in Node)

+# Known bugs
+- On creating a role, it will create more than one of the same.
+This is the same with rules.
+What I would like to acheieve is a one to one relationship.